 Multi-channel conversion machine for expat tax filers

-Social proof sits in the hero: a Trustpilot widget showing 2,629 reviews rated “Excellent,” plus 50,000+ clients across 193+ countries.
-Service pages cover FBAR, FATCA, streamlined filing, and IRS representation with specific pricing.
-The site positions against self-service competitors: “No DIY tools.”
-Every return gets a peer-reviewed 5-step process.
+Social proof sits in the hero: a Trustpilot widget showing 2,629 reviews with a top-tier rating, plus 50,000+ clients across 193+ countries.
+Service pages cover expat tax compliance with specific pricing, and the site emphasizes that every return goes through a peer-reviewed multi-step process.

-The weakness is hard to miss.
 The about page uses cartoon-style graphics instead of real team photos.
-The firm claims “no junior staff” and “average age is 42” but never shows who actually works there.
-For a company handling sensitive international tax filings, that anonymity is a significant missed opportunity.
+The firm claims experienced staff but never shows who actually works there.
+For a company handling sensitive international tax filings, that anonymity undercuts the trust the rest of the site builds.

 Dark Horse CPAs